Key takeaways

 Starting small and scaling

-Begin with revenue, cost, and cash metrics, then layer AP and AR, add compliance, finally industry specifics like MRR and contribution margin.
+Begin with revenue, cost, and cash metrics.
+Then layer in AP and AR.
+Add compliance metrics next.
+Finally, bring in industry specifics like MRR and contribution margin.

 Building team alignment